astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 As you get more familiar with Airflow and Astronomer, you can customize any of the following:

-- Airflow Base Image (Debian or Alpine)
+- Astronomer Certified Image
 - Airflow Version (1.10.5+)
 - Python Packages and OS-level dependencies
 - Airflow configurations (as Environment Variables)

 #### Astronomer Certified System Distribution

-Astronomer supports both [Alpine Linux](https://alpinelinux.org/) and [Debian](https://www.debian.org/)-based AC images for versions 1.10.5-1.10.12.
+Astronomer Certified supports both [Alpine Linux](https://alpinelinux.org/) and [Debian](https://www.debian.org/)-based images for versions 1.10.5-1.10.12.
 In an effort to standardize our offering and optimize for reliability, we'll exclusively build, test and support Debian-based images starting with AC 1.10.14.

 If you're unfamiliar with Alpine Linux or Debian, check out some examples of what you might need based on your use-case: